TeoKimSong73/Red-Wine-Quality-Analysis/README.md

 ### Recent Changes (Aug 2025)
 - Removed **240 duplicate rows** (from 1,599 → 1,359 rows)
 - Rounded `chlorides` and `density` columns to **4 decimal places** for consistency
-- Saved cleaned dataset as `winequality-red-cleaned.csv` and used it for all analysis
+- Saved cleaned dataset as `winequality-red-cleaned Rows 1359.csv` and used it for all analysis
 - Verified Low/High quality counts in Python and Power BI to ensure matching results

 ---